duckduckgo/ios-search-and-stories/CONTRIBUTING.md

 # Contributing

-Thanks for helping us make DuckDuckGo for Android!
+Thanks for helping us make DuckDuckGo for iOS!
 DuckDuckHack has been a great success and so we've taken the steps necessary to open sourcing our apps.

 ## Getting Started